 Recently Google threw a wrench in the works for many practices by announcing that they would no longer accept advertising for regenerative medicine, stem cell therapy, PRP or anything related.
 This goes beyond the ad itself and includes any website that includes these terms.
 So, you can no longer run a knee pain ad that drops to a page mentioning regenerative medicine.
 This stance does not affect the organic rankings and most likely never will.

-Here are several very profitable ways that we generate traffic for practices:
+Here are a few very profitable ways to generate traffic to your practice: